adelemusa/Adelaide.Teofani.github.io/_pages/about.md

 👨🏻‍💻 Postdoc researcher in Bioinformatics at Tor Vergata University of Rome.

-:mag_right: Mainly interested in metagenomics, genomics and bioinformatic algorithm develpment.

-⌨️ But I'm also a very interested in data science, machine learning and natural language processing (NLP).

-✨ and in learning more about large language models!
+:mag_right: Mainly interested in Genomics, next-generation sequencing (NGS) data analysis, functional characterization of long non-coding RNAs (lncRNAs), metagenomics, bioinformatics tool and software development, and applications of artificial intelligence in life sciences.

 🧬 I'm Currently working on: